-The main aim with packing cubes is keep your luggage organised, letting you quickly lay your hands on an item without having to dump everything else on the floor to find it.
+The main aim of packing cubes is to keep your luggage organized, letting you quickly lay your hands on an item without having to dump everything else on the floor to find it.
 Opting for different colors and/or sizes for each cube is a useful identification technique, or resort to masking tape and a marker pen.

 What packing cubes won't do, however, is give you extra space in your bag.
 In fact, unless you have square luggage and use up all of the available space in each cube, you'll often end up with less usable room.

-They can also be used to keep things organised, although aren't as convenient as packing cubes if you need something in a hurry.
+They can also be used to keep things organized, although they aren't as convenient as packing cubes if you need something in a hurry.

 A few companies have come up with innovative ways of combining packing cubes with some form of compression.